leekinglai/ERCF_v3/Documentation/Happy-Hare-Parameters.md

 servo_buzz_gear_on_down: 1              # Whether to "buzz" the gear stepper on down to aid engagement
 ```
 > [!TIP]
 > As of HHv2.4 the servo calibration can be performed without updating these values and klipper restarts.
-The procedure is documented in the [calibration](MMU-Calibration) doc, but briefly `MMU_SERVO SAVE=1 POS=[up|down|move]` can be used to persist position after setting correct angle with `MMU_SERVO ANGLE=..`
+The procedure is documented in the [MMU Calibration](https://github.com/Enraged-Rabbit-Community/ERCFv2.5/blob/main/Documentation/MMU-Calibration.md) doc, but briefly `MMU_SERVO SAVE=1 POS=[up|down|move]` can be used to persist position after setting correct angle with `MMU_SERVO ANGLE=..`

 ## ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) Logging